Vegetable Guide

 - Remove pan from heat.

-- Add this puree in cooked vegetables (if not added in 4th step) and cover the pan with a lid for 10 minutes.
+- Add this puree in cooked vegetables (if not added in the 4th step) and cover the pan with a lid for 10 minutes.

 - Now chop coriander leaves and mix chopped coriander leaves in cooked vegetables.

-Ayurvedic Cooking (Not Recommended)
+Ayurvedic Cooking for Vegetables

 - Almonds